kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 In other words...

-* Promises let you write code that does something.
-* Promises wait for that code to finish what it's doing.
+* Promises wait for your code to COMPLETELY finish what it's doing.
-* Promises let you run another piece of code as soon as that code COMPLETELY finishes what it's doing.
+* Promises then let you attach callbacks in a neater, cleaner way then it did previously.
 * Promises have special event handling for situations where the code doesn't fully work.
 * Promises have a `then` method that manages all of these things.

-Promises are a neater way of performing asynchronous, non-blocking tasks in JavaScript.
-These tasks were usually performed with callback functions, which are still needed when using promises...it's just that they're used in a much neater way.

 At the time of this guide's publish date, Promises haven't been fully implemented in browsers.
 The current goal is make them part of a future version of JavaScript, specifically the ECMAScript 6 version, code-named "Harmony."